johnbillion/fair-tools/README.md

 > [!CAUTION]
 > This package is not production ready and is under heavy development.
 Do not use this unless you are comfortable testing the FAIR protocol and handling breaking changes, including breaking changes to storage of private keys.

-> [!IMPORTANT]
-> This is not an official FAIR tool.
-> Its license facilitates it being transferred to The FAIR Web Foundation at a later date should they wish.

 ## Installation

 For the best user experience, install FAIR Tools globally: